Angel-125/MoreServos/GameData/WildBlueIndustries/MoreServos/Readme.txt

 ---REVISION HISORY---

+1.1.1
+- Fixed textures
+- Fixed control issues with the High Angle Hinge.

+1.1.0
+- Updated to KSP 1.8

 1.0 Initial release
 - Extension Boom: There are two versions, medium and pocket edition, that are lightweight booms similar to station arms.
 - Right Angle Servo: This servo gives you a 360 degree rotation at a right angle to the part that it's attached to.